ajschumacher/gadsdc/00-tools.md

 ### Install

  * Install the appropriate `R` distribution for your system from this [mirror](http://watson.nci.nih.gov/cran_mirror/).
  * Install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop) for `R`.
-RStudio should suggest an appropriate package for your system.
+The RStudio site should suggest an appropriate package for your system.

 ### Gentle Introduction